DataAnalyticsinStudentHands/DASH-Documentation/Code Development/Frontend/App-Deployment-to-web-server.md

-### Deployment of an App as webpage served by Housuggest
+## Deployment of Application to DASH Development or Production Server

 We are following an approach using git hooks as described [here](http://nicolasgallagher.com/simple-git-deployment-strategy-for-static-sites/).
 We created a remote git repository on Housuggest, every push to it will be followed by copying the repo into /srv/www/htdocs/<copy_dir>.

 If you need to setup your Mac for using key based authentication for the git -push, please follow in instructions in this nice [blog post](https://matharvard.ca/posts/2011/aug/11/git-push-with-specific-ssh-key/).
+A sample ssh config file to place in `~/.ssh/` for this step is located [here](https://gist.github.com/CarlSteven/c715c4efbea8117a452f), this will ensure that your local config is compatible with the Makefiles.
+If needed, please request webadmin SSH keys from @DrDanPrice or @peggylind.

-## Pushing to the Staging Environment
+### Pushing to the Staging Environment

 1. `cd __[your app here]__`
 2. to live environment: `make prod`